 Note: Do not use QIAGEN Proteinase K in step 1 of the purification protocol.

-5b.For isolation of DNA from difficult-to-lyse bacteria, proceed with "Pretreatment B1 for difficult-to-lyse bacteria in whole blood or pretreated tissue" on page 34.
+5b.
+For isolation of DNA from difficult-to-lyse bacteria, proceed with Pretreatment B1 (page 28).

-Pretreatment F1 for Isolation of viral nucleic acids from feces
+Pretreatment F1 - for Isolation of Viral Nucleic Acids from Feces

 This pretreatment is for extraction of viral RNA and DNA from fecal samples.